mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-9-Appendices.md_toc.md

             Design regarding Computational Thinking
             concepts](#appendix.learningmap---tension-emerging-in-the-learning-design-regarding-computational-thinking-concepts)
             -   [Evolution of the map](#evolution-of-the-map)
+            -   [Evolution of the Learning dimensions map - COPIED HERE FROM CHAPTER 8](#evolution-of-the-learning-dimensions-map---copied-here-from-chapter-8)
+            -   [Background on learning Dimensions Map - -
+                COMPRESS?](#background-on-learning-dimensions-map-----compress)
+            -   [The potential of learning and navigational maps](#the-potential-of-learning-and-navigational-maps)
             -   [Tensions involving explicit teaching of curricular concepts or not](#tensions-involving-explicit-teaching-of-curricular-concepts-or-not)